gatsbyjs/gatsby/docs/blog/2020-05-21-gatsby-recipes/index.md

 This recipe will utilize two of the Recipe components/providers.
 The first is `<NPMPackage />` the second is `<GatsbyPlugin />`

-You can read more about the components/providers [here](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-recipes/README.md#developing-recipes).
+You can read more about the components/providers in the [Gatsby Recipes README](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-recipes/README.md#developing-recipes).

 To get things started you can clone this bare bones repo which has just the bits we need to create and test your very first Recipe: